ImaadhRenosh/IBM-AI-Icebreaker-Bot-with-LlamaIndex-IBM-Granite/README.md

 ## 🌟 Why Build This?

 > _Tired of generic small talk? 🤝_
-> I wanted a tool that helps everyone—recruiters, managers, job seekers—stand out in DMs and meetings.
+> I wanted a tool that helps everyone recruiters, managers, job seekers stand out in DMs and meetings.
 > This bot surfaces meaningful, personalized openers based on real experience, not just buzzwords.

 ---